GiovanniRaniolo/Jitzu-Drum-Pad/README.md

 ## Future Improvements

 Future iterations of Jitzu Drum Pad could explore additional features such as:

-- **Customizable Drum Kits**: Allow users to create and save their own drum kit configurations.
-This feature would enable users to personalize their drum sets, selecting different samples for each drum pad.

-- **Recording and Playback**: Integrate functionality for recording drum patterns and playing them back.

-- **Visual Effects**: Enhance the user interface with additional visual feedback for a more engaging experience.
-Ideas include better visual cues for active drum pads and dynamic backgrounds that react to the beat.

 - **Low Latency Audio Playback**: Improve the audio playback latency by leveraging Web Audio API or specialized audio libraries such as Howler.js or Tone.js.
 These technologies can help achieve near-real-time audio playback, reducing delays between user input and sound output.